-Full TitleAn Open-Label, Phase 2 Study Of Neratinib In Patients With Solid Tumors With Somatic Human Epidermal Growth Factor Receptor (EGFR,HER2,HER3) Mutations Or EGFR Gene Amplification
+Full TitleAn Open-Label, Phase 2 Study Of Neratinib In Patients With Solid Tumors With Somatic Human Epidermal Growth Factor Receptor (EGFR,HER2,HER3) Mutations Or EGFR Gene Amplification (Version date 20-MAY-2016)

 HER2 is a protein which, when abnormal (mutated), can fuel cancer growth.
-Neratinib is an investigational drug that blocks some of the functions of the HER2 protein.
+Neratinib is a drug that blocks some of the functions of the HER2 protein.
 In this study, researchers are evaluating the safety and effectiveness of neratinib in patients with solid tumors that contain mutated HER2 and for which no standard cure exists.
 Neratinib is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: